 In a pinch and looking for where to get quarters from?
-Whether you need quarters for laundry, for toll roads, or for the parking meter — getting your hands on quarters or rolls of quarters is easy if you know where to look.
+Whether you need quarters for laundry, toll roads, or for the parking meter so you can avoid a parking ticket — getting your hands on quarters or rolls of quarters is easy if you know where to look.

 In this article, we will go over the best ways to get quarters.